- This event has passed.

 Presented by Pamela Cantor, M.D., President and CEO, Turnaround for Children; and Vic Vuchic, Chief Innovation Officer, Digital Promise Global

 Hosted by Barbara Pape, Communications Director, Learner Positioning Systems, Digital Promise Global

 Sponsored by Digital Promise

-Attendees of this edWebinar will:
+Viewers of this recorded edWebinar will: